 The rise of experiential marketing gives today’s mobile-driven consumers what they want: A firsthand, engaging and tangible connection with your brand.

 Creating these brand experiences is simply smart business.
 According to data from the Event Marketing Institute, 72% of consumers say they view brands that provide quality experiences more positively.
 Additionally, nearly 75% said that when they can engage with a brand’s experience, they’re more likely to invest in its products or services.

 When you consider that 49% of people create mobile video at branded events — 39% of which is shared on Twitter — it makes sense to incorporate subtle branding in a way that can be shared socially to drive recognition beyond the event or experience.

 A great example of experiential marketing done right is Google’s Mini Donut Shop experience.

 To promote the new Google Home Mini automated assistant—which happens to be the size of a donut—Google opened pop-up donut stores in strategic cities.
 They welcomed visitors inside where they were met by conveyor belts moving donuts and Google Minis throughout the space.
 When the customer asked the Mini a question, a donut box slid down the conveyor and onto the counter.
 Some boxes contained donuts, and others, the new Google Home Mini.
 Watch the video:

 |Google Home Mini Donut Shop|

-If you can’t go as big as Google with a pop-up store experience, consider borrowing a few of the essential elements from the campaign: Create a non-venue venue (in a park, a neighborhood, a lobby, etc.); create/encourage interaction with your product; provide a giveaway; and create a hashtag to drive social media sharing.
+If you can’t go as big as Google with a pop-up store experience, consider borrowing a few of the essential elements from the campaign.
+Create a non-venue venue (in a park, a neighborhood, a lobby, etc.).
+Create and encourage interaction with your product.
+Provide a giveaway and create a hashtag to drive social media sharing.

 Can you think of an experiential marketing campaign that caught your attention?
 Join the conversation on Facebook.